youcisla/Streams/project/README.md

 5. Run linting and tests
 6. Submit a pull request

+## ⚠️ Known Web Console Notes

+- The Expo web build currently suppresses a React Native Web warning about `pointerEvents` props by using `LogBox.ignoreLogs`.
+This is a temporary measure until upstream packages migrate to the new `style.pointerEvents` API.
+- When the auth modal stack animates on the web, the browser may report `aria-hidden` focus warnings.
+These stem from React Navigation's focus management on modal overlays and do not block interaction.
+Monitor future library releases for a permanent fix.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.